 Salary Information and Job Outlook for Cardiology Nurses

-Cardiology nurses must first become registered nurses, involving an undergraduate degree in nursing and passing the registered nursing exam.
-After they have acquired some experience in nursing, they can then pursue a Masters in Nursing where they can find cardiology specializations.
-Cardiology nurses may provide counseling or patient care; in general, helping to diagnose and treat cardiovascular ailments.
+Cardiology nurses must first become registered nurses, which involves earning an associate's degree or a bachelor's degree in nursing and passing a licensure exam.
+After they have acquired some experience in nursing, they can earn cardiology certification; they can also pursue a Master of Nursing.
+Cardiology nurses may provide counseling or patient care, helping to diagnose and treat cardiovascular ailments.